talo/lsor/README.md

 }
 ```

-Again, nothing crazier.
+Again, nothing crazy.
 Arguably even less crazy than the already tame `Token`.
 But, now are ready to define our first GraphQL query:

 ```rs
 #[ComplexObject(rename_fields = "snake_case")]